walker-tx/pokejs/README.md

 through method overrides to find the one they need.
 Methods are named very explicitly, describing the kind of parameter they're expecting (e.g., `name` or `id`), to make code easier to read at a glance.

+#### Pagination

+The pagination system in PokéJS is easier and safer than using the next and previous URLs from PokéAPI.
+Instead of dealing with URLs directly, PokéJS gives you next() and previous() methods that are built-in and fully typed.
+This makes it more reliable and reduces the chance of errors, so you can move between pages of results without worrying about handling URLs yourself.
+It keeps your code cleaner and ensures everything works smoothly with TypeScript’s type safety.

 ## Contributing